 Seitan (pronounced SAY-tahn or SAY-tan) is a Japanese word that basically translates as “made of protein.”
 The term was coined in 1961 by George Ohsawa, the founder of the macrobiotic philosophy and diet, although seitan has been prepared for more than 1,000 years by vegetarian Zen Buddhist monks in Japan and China.

-Seitan is fat-free, low-carb, low-calorie and extraordinarily high in protein (in fact, it has as much protein lean beef).
+Seitan is fat-free, low-carb, low-calorie, and extraordinarily high in protein (in fact, it has as much protein as lean beef).
 Seitan has an unusually dense and chewy texture for a plant-based food and it’s often used as a substitute for chicken or duck in vegetarian Chinese and Vietnamese cuisine.

 Seitan is made from washing wheat flour dough until all the starch has been removed and just the sticky gluten (the main protein in wheat) remains.